Updated 31 May 2023

 I love serving this dish with my lemon parsley orzo.
 It goes really well with the flavours of the shrimp and I’m a sucker for pasta.
 We could have eaten this right off the sheet pan with crusty bread though and next time we may just do that.
 If you are a shrimp lover I know you are going to love this dish.
 Trust me on this one and definitely give it a try.

-- 4 tbsp of Extra-virgin olive oil divided
+- 4 tablespoons Extra-virgin olive oil divided

-- 1 small red onion, finely sliced
+- 1 small red onion or shallot, peeled and finely sliced

-- 4 garlic cloves, minced
+- 4 garlic cloves, peeled and minced

-- Salt and pepper
+- Salt and pepper to taste

-- ½ tsp crushed red pepper flakes (or more according to taste)
+- ½ teaspoon crushed red pepper flakes (or more according to taste)

 - ½ tsp sweet paprika

 - 1 - 1½ pounds large shrimp, peeled and deveined (thawed if frozen)and patted dry

 - ½ cup of Greek feta cheese, crumbled plus more for serving